‘The View’ Host Ana Navarro Claps Back At Critics Of ‘Expensive’ Wedding Registry

 — Wolf Blitzer (@wolfblitzer) March 3, 2019

-The couple has been friends for 25 years, but Navarro admitted that for many years the timing was not right for them to embark on a serious romantic relationship.
-Cardenas proposed to Navarro in October 2018.
-The couple shared their happy news in an Instagram post and via an announcement on The View.
+The couple has been friends for 25 years, but Navarro admitted that — for many years — the timing was not right for them to embark on a serious romantic relationship.
+Cardenas proposed to Navarro in October of 2018.
+The couple shared their happy news in an Instagram post, and also via an announcement on The View.

 As for the “expensive” things The Washington Examiner reported on which drew Navarro’s ire?
-Plenty of outdoor items to enjoy the beautiful weather in Miami noted The Knot.
-The items on the couple’s Crate & Barrel registry appear to be all purchased.
-As for Macy’s, all the items had been purchased there as well.
-Those included sheets, dishes, and other items for the couple’s home.
+Plenty of outdoor items to enjoy the beautiful weather in Miami, noted The Knot.
+The items on the couple’s Crate & Barrel registry all appear to have been purchased.
+As for Macy’s, all of the items listed had been purchased as well.
+Those items included sheets, dishes, and other pieces for the couple’s home.

 “He treats me like a princess, he treats me with so much love and respect… He likes to stroke my hair and tells me I’m beautiful.
-I like everything about him,” said Navarro to People Magazine of her new husband.
+I like everything about him,” said Navarro to People of her new husband.

 Navarro, who will now go by the name Navarro-Cardenas, can be seen on The View.